rubyonjets/jets-docs/_docs/learn/job/update-project.md

 ![](https://img.boltops.com/tools/jets/learn/job/update-project-eventbridge-console-edit.png)

-You can leave the other settings the same and click **Next** a few times and click on **Update Rule** to save the changes.
+You can leave the other settings the same, click **Next** a few times, and click on **Update Rule** to save the changes.

 ## Jets Logs

-To confirm that the Event Rule is firing every 1 minute, we'll use `jets logs` this time.
+To confirm that the Event Rule is firing every 1 minute, we'll use [jets logs]({% link _reference/jets-logs.md %}) this time.
 We want to follow the logs and specify the name of hard_job-perform.
 Here's an example.

     ❯ jets logs -f -n hard_job-perform
     Tailing logs for /aws/lambda/demo-dev-hard_job-perform